Philosophical Fragments(원문, 영문)

 picture, where only an indirect one occurs in reality.
 Otherwise

 the picture would be false and would need correction.
-If, how
+If, however, an

 elements, so that its properties emerge, partly from the simpler